jainharsheet77/RESTful-blog/module3 summary2.md

 ### 2. UART
 #### What is UART?
 It is used in Serial communication.**UART** is a _Universal Asynchronous Receiver Transmitter_ used for serial communication in embedded systems.
-It has two lines Tx(Transmit) and Rx(Receive).
-It has a circuitry in micro-controller or has stand alone ICs.One of the best things about UART is that it only uses two wires to transmit data between devices.
+It has two lines Tx(Transmit) and Rx(Receive).One of the best things about UART is that it only uses *two wires to transmit data* between devices.

 <img src="https://www.circuitbasics.com/wp-content/uploads/2016/01/Introduction-to-UART-Basic-Connection-Diagram-300x147.png" width=" 200" height="200"/>